Travel to Beautiful Belfast and Experience the Many Delights of Northern Ireland

 Black Taxi Tour

 On the first stop of your luxury day tour of Northern Ireland, you can decide if you would like to join a Black Taxi Political Tour to visit, among other attractions, one of the infamous Peace Lines.
 Your expert tour guide will share many stories with you of political unrest about Belfast’s fascinating political history, industrial roots and civil discontent and show you some of the most remarkable political murals in the world.
 During the Black Taxi Tour, you are invited to sign your name alongside many world celebrities including The Dalai Lama, spiritual leader of the Tibetan people and former U.S. President, Bill Clinton who have also signed the Peace Line.
-As there appears to be plans in Northern Ireland to tear down the ‘peace walls’ by 2023, this opportunity may not be around forever!
+As there appear to be plans in Northern Ireland to tear down the ‘peace walls’ by 2023, this opportunity may not be around forever!

 During your first stop of your Northern Ireland Bus Tour, you may prefer to take part in a guided tour to discover more about the world’s largest Titanic Visitor’s Experience and Quarter for a more historic experience.
 Learn of how the Titanic initially made its way down the slipways of the River Lagan in Belfast in 1911 in front of more than 100,000 spectators and launched without complication.
 The Titanic was then brought to a fitting-out dock where most of the next year was spent building its decks, giant boilers and extravagant interiors.
 It finally set off on its fateful voyage on April 10, 1912 from Southampton, England.
 Disaster struck the ill-fated vessel just 4 days later when it collided with an iceberg causing a 300-foot tear to the ship, before finally sinking beneath the icy surface on 15 April, 1915 deep into the North Atlantic Ocean.